Karthikeyan-Periasamy/Moving_Target_Defense/README.md

 To verify IP changes within the container:

-we need to still inside the container port, use:
+we need to stay inside the container port on the terminal, use:
 ```
 ip addr
 ```